Marshawn Lynch: Press interviews

+In popular culture

 Four days before Super Bowl XLIX, Lynch appeared in a guest segment on Conan, playing a head-to-head game of the then-unreleased Mortal Kombat X against prospective Super Bowl opponent tight end Rob Gronkowski.
 Contrary to his media appearances earlier that week, Lynch appeared upbeat and loquacious, discussing his fondness of Mario Kart and explaining his touchdown celebration moves.
 The video went viral, was widely covered in media, and gathered about 8 million views before the Super Bowl.
 Lynch re-appeared on the show prior to Super Bowl LI along with Gronkowski, Tom Brady, LeGarrette Blount, and Dwight Freeney playing the game For Honor.

+Lynch appeared as himself, in an episode of Brooklyn Nine-Nine in 2017.
+In the episode "The Fugitive", Lynch is an eyewitness to a convict escape and goes to the station to give his statement.
+The show references his reluctance to talk to the press during his NFL days, and Detective Rosa Diaz says of Lynch, "There are some vaults you just can't open."
+Lynch goes on to talk nonstop to the team.

 The 2019 documentary film Marshawn Lynch: A History explores the roots of Lynch's reticence.

 Lynch appeared as himself alongside Will Arnett in an episode of Murderville, a comedic murder-mystery streaming television series released by Netflix in February 2022.
 Within the episode, Lynch improvises alongside Arnett and attempts to solve a fictional murder mystery.

 Lynch appeared on The Great American Baking Show in 2022.

+Lynch played a high school teacher in the 2023 teen comedy Bottoms.
+In December 2023, Lynch appeared on Lego Masters second installment of its "Celebrity Holiday Bricktacular", teaming up with contestant Dave Guedes.

+On May 13, 2024, Lynch appeared on Ian's "Figure It Out" music video.

+In July 2024, Lynch began co-hosting the Politickin' podcast alongside California governor Gavin Newsom and sports agent Doug Hendrickson.
+In the podcast, they cover various topics that are mostly unrelated to politics, and interview celebrities from many different industries.
+In an October 10 episode entitled "Mayor Beastmode", the hosts focused on the idea of Lynch running for mayor of Oakland.
+Lynch did not confirm his intention to run, but did indicate that he was serious in considering it.

+Lynch will portray a character in the third season of Euphoria (currently filming in 2025).